 Hildy is co-chair of Shook’s Product Liability Litigation Practice Group and is a nationally recognized trial lawyer who has first-chaired high-stakes cases for product manufacturers throughout the United States.
 Hildy has obtained numerous defense verdicts in cases where tens to hundreds of millions of dollars were at stake.
-She is often called upon to act as trial counsel in bellwether cases and has extensive experience defending Fortune 100 corporations in national multidistrict litigation, consolidated proceedings and mass tort claims.
-In addition to her trial work for drug and medical-device companies, Hildy has also tried cases on behalf of cigarette manufacturers as well as commercial and intellectual property cases.
+She is often called upon to act as trial counsel in bellwether cases and cases of first impression.
+In addition to her trial work for drug and medical device companies, Hildy has also tried cases on behalf of cigarette manufacturers as well as commercial and intellectual property cases.
+She has extensive experience defending Fortune 100 corporations in national multidistrict litigation, consolidated proceedings and mass tort claims.

 Clients, judges, co-counsel and colleagues have praised Hildy’s skills in both the development and execution of litigation strategy.
 Said one interviewed and quoted about Hildy by Chambers USA, “I think very highly of her—she is a very creative lawyer who looks at things with a critical eye.”
 Others interviewed and quoted by Chambers USA stated, “She’s a very fine trial lawyer,” and she is a “really terrific lawyer,” and another added that Hildy is “an excellent trial lawyer; her quality is very high.
 She’s very good.”
 One judge noted that, “Hildy is always mindful of her corporate clients’ business interests in skillfully navigating the serious allegations of plaintiffs claiming harm from her clients’ products.”
 In the courtroom, Hildy is known for being engaging and relatable; she “bonds very well with juries and is very adept at handling difficult witnesses on cross,” according to a client.
 “She has that unique ability—one that is simply not teachable—to relate to all people from all walks of life whether they are judges, juries, other counsel or people encountered in hotels or courts,” says an attorney who has represented co-defendants at trial with Hildy.

-Hildy’s ability to connect meaningfully with her peers and juries includes more junior attorneys as well.
-She regularly mentors attorneys newer to the profession during cases and at organized mentoring events; as a member of the Defense Research Institute, Hildy served terms as the chair of the Women’s Mentoring Committee and the Young Lawyers Diversity Committee.
-A partner at another firm says she observed that while representing a co-defendant at trial, Hildy “never seemed too busy—even though she was—to explain something, provide input and guide with her combination of firm hand and patience.”
+Hildy’s ability to connect meaningfully with her peers and juries includes junior attorneys as well.
+She regularly mentors attorneys newer to the profession during cases and at organized mentoring events.
+As a member of the Defense Research Institute (DRI), Hildy served terms as the chair of the Women’s Mentoring Committee and the Young Lawyers Diversity Committee.
+A partner observed that while representing a co-defendant at trial, Hildy “never seemed too busy—even though she was—to explain something, provide input and guide with her combination of a firm hand and patience.”

-Ronda Orozco v.
-Boston Scientific Corporation – Commonwealth of Massachusetts, Superior Court.
-Medical-device trial.
-(Pelvic mesh litigation).
+Orozco v.
+Boston Scientific Corp. – Commonwealth of Massachusetts, Superior Court.
+Bellwether medical-device trial.
+(Pelvic mesh litigation)

-Eve Sherrer v.
+Sherrer v.
 Boston Scientific Corporation – Circuit Court of Jackson County, Missouri.
 Medical-device trial.
 Eight-week jury trial and the first mesh trial involving two distinct devices.
 Selected as the Top Defense Verdict in the United States for 2016 by Courtroom View Network.
 (Pelvic mesh litigation)

-Alicia Suarez v.
+Suarez v.
 R.J.
-Reynolds Tobacco Co. – Circuit for Miami-Dade County, Florida.
+Reynolds Tobacco Co. – Circuit Court for Miami-Dade County, Florida.
 Cigarette product liability trial.
 Defense verdict in wrongful death case where plaintiffs sought in excess of $50 million in damages.
-(Part of Engle progeny litigation)
+(Part of Engle-Progeny litigation)

-Vickie McKeever v.
+McKeever v.
 PM USA – Circuit Court for Broward County, Florida.
-Cigarette product liability claim.
-(Part of Engle progeny litigation)
+Cigarette product liability trial.
+(Part of Engle-Progeny litigation)

 Eghnayem, et al. v.
 Boston Scientific Corp. – U.S. District Court for the Southern District of Florida.
 Bellwether multi-plaintiff medical-device trial.
 (Pelvic mesh litigation)

 Aero Consulting Corporation and Hartford Holding Corporation v.
 Raytheon Aircraft Services – Circuit Court for Miami-Dade County, Florida.
-Business litigation dispute with claims of breach of contract, fraud and conspiracy.
+Business litigation trial with claims of breach of contract, fraud and conspiracy.
 Directed verdict entered by the court.
 (Complex commercial matter relating to the purchase of an aircraft)

 SPS Technologies Corporation v.
 Motorola – Circuit Court for Broward County, Florida.
-Complex commercial and intellectual property case.
+Complex commercial and intellectual property trial.
 (Related to the development of GPS technology)